-No more of that!
-I pr'ythee, do not strive against my vows: I was compell'd to her; but I love thee By love's own sweet constraint, and will for ever Do thee all rights of service.
+BERTRAM No more o'that!
+I prithee do not strive against my vows.

+I was compell'd to her; but I love the By love's own sweet constraint, and will for ever Do thee all rights of service.

-Ay, so you serve us Till we serve you; but when you have our roses You barely leave our thorns to prick ourselves, And mock us with our bareness.
+DIANA Ay, so you serve us Till we serve you; but when you have our roses You barely leave our thorns to prick ourselves, And mock us with our bareness.

-How have I sworn?

-'Tis not the many oaths that makes the truth, But the plain single vow that is vow'd true.
-What is not holy, that we swear not by, But take the Highest to witness: then, pray you, tell me, If I should swear by Jove's great attributes I lov'd you dearly, would you believe my oaths When I did love you ill?
-This has no holding, To swear by him whom I protest to love That I will work against him: therefore your oaths Are words and poor conditions; but unseal'd,- At least in my opinion.
+BERTRAM How have I sworn!
+DIANA 'Tis not the many oaths that makes the truth, But the plain single vow that is vow'd true.

+What is not holy, that we swear not by, But take the High'st to witness.
+Then, pray you, tell me: If I should swear by Jove's great attributes I lov'd you dearly, would you believe my oaths When I did love you ill?
+This has no holding, To swear by him whom I protest to love That I will work against him.
+Therefore your oaths Are words and poor conditions, but unseal'dAt least in my opinion.